arthurpedri/voga-vault/Code/C Sharp Style Guide.md

 - Use PascalCase and camelCase
 - \_camelCase for internal and private fields
-- Allman style braces (new line for braces)
+- Allman  braces (new line for braces)
 - Do not use underscores, hyphens, or other nonalphanumeric characters
 - Visibility should be the first property